by Andrea M. Darcy

 It’s likely that you are unclear on your purpose in life, or perhaps struggle to set goals.
 You might even have an identity crisis.

 12. Your secret fear is of being rejected or abandoned.

-Not sure you do or don’t set healthy boundaries?
+Not sure you do or don’t set limits?

-If you are not sure you are good at setting boundaries or indeed have any at all, ask yourself these questions.
+If you are not sure you are good at setting healthy boundaries?
+Or indeed have any at all?
+Ask yourself these questions.